Determination of Majorana type-phases from the time evolution of lepton numbers: Introduction

-We explore the situation that neutrinos are Majorana particles.
-In section \ref{sec:MajoranaTypePhases}, we summarize how the three neutrino flavors are constructed as linear combinations of the massive eigenstates via a mixing matrix; and we introduce how the mixing matrix can be formed with Majorana type-phases and unitarity triangles.
-Then, we connect our previous work on the time evolution of lepton family numbers to the Majorana type-phases in section \ref{sec:timeevoMajoranatypephases}.
-We explain how our previous work can be used to determine the Majorana type-phases and the lightest neutrino mass in section \ref{sec:determineMajoranatypephasesandlightestmass}.
-In the last section, section \ref{sec:lightestismassless}, we consider the lightest neutrino to be massless and illustrate how this enhances the predictive power of our work.
+We will consider the situation that neutrinos are Majorana particles.
+In sec.~\ref{sec:MajoranaTypePhases}, we summarize how the three neutrino flavors are constructed as linear combinations of the massive eigenstates via the PMNS mixing matrix.
+We also introduce how the mixing matrix can be formed with Majorana type-phases and unitary triangles.
+Then, in sec.~\ref{sec:timeevoMajoranatypephases}, we connect our previous work on the time evolution of lepton family numbers to the Majorana type-phases.
+After assuming the lepton family numbers can be measured in the future, we give an example of how our previous work can be used to determine the Majorana type-phases and the lightest neutrino mass in sec.~\ref{sec:determineMajoranatypephasesandlightestmass}.
+In sec.~\ref{sec:lightestismassless}, we consider the lightest neutrino to be massless and illustrate how this enhances the predictive power of our work.
+Sections~\ref{sec:Meff} and \ref{sec:CPVseesaw} are devoted to relations between the effective Majorana mass matrix, Majorana phases for a toy model of two generations of active neutrinos, and CP violation of leptogenesis~\cite{Fukugita:1986hr} in the type I seesaw model~\cite{Minkowski:1977sc,Gell-Mann:1979vob,Mohapatra:1979ia,Yanagida:1980xy} with two heavy Majorana neutrinos.
 Finally, we provide some concluding thoughts.